agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 var params = makeHike(noiseProb, alpha, utilityEast, utilityWest, utilityHill, timeCost);
 var startState = [0,1];
 displayGrid(params, startState);
+// TODO add grid with singleton trajectory on startState. *makeHike* is in src/gridworld.wppl. would be good to have labels 'E' and 'W' for two peaks but not needed for now.

 ~~~~

 We start with a *deterministic* transition function.
 This means that Bill's only risk of falling down the steep hill is due to softmax noise in his actions.
 With `alpha=100`, the chance of this is tiny, and so Bill will take the short route to the peaks.
 The agent model is the same as the end of [Chapter 4]('/chapters/04-mdp.md').
 The function `mdpSimulate` is also a library function and we will re-use throughout this chapter.